kunai-consulting/qwik-design-system/libs/components/src/calendar/research.md

   - The year element should have `role="grid"`.
   - The month elements should have `role="gridcell"`.

+## Focus Management
+- On popover open, set focus to the currently selected date or the current date if no date is selected.
+- Move focus using keyboard navigation within the calendar grid (arrow keys, page up/down, home/end)

 ## Use Cases
 - Travel booking
 - Appointment scheduling